savchenkoyana/Nbody/02_Reproduce_JGB/README.md

   --nbody-times t1 ... tn
 ```

-> Note that timestamps for gyrFalcON and Nbody0 will likely differ, so we feed them separately.
+> Note that timestamps for gyrFalcON and Nbody0 will likely differ, so we need to feed them separately.
 There is also a way to get the nearest timestamp in snapshot using NEMO's `snaptrim` with option `timefuzz=nearest`.
 However, there is a [bug](https://github.com/savchenkoyana/Nbody/issues/9) related to close timestamps in a simulation snapshot.
 So my way is uglier but less error prone.

 # Units

 The main diffrence between Nbody0 and gyrFalcON is that Nbody0 always uses `G=1`.
-We, on the other hand, use non-usual units in our experiments.
-The convenient units for creating a cluster model with log-normal spectrum are: parsec, km/s and $M\_{☉}$.
-We use another units for evolution: kiloparsec, km/s and $M\_{☉}$.
+We, on the other hand, use non-usual units in our experiments:

+- We use pc (length), km/s (velocity) and $M\_{☉}$ (mass) units for creating a cluster model because of convenience
+- We use another units for evolution: kpc for lenght, km/s for velocity and $M\_{☉}$ for mass.
 Mostly these units are motivated by the fact that they are used with the Milky Way potential from Portail et al. (2017) [implemented in Agama](https://github.com/GalacticDynamics-Oxford/Agama/blob/master/py/example_mw_potential_hunter24.py) and we would probably like to reuse our code for this task in future.
+Also characteristic size of the system changes to kpc (the size of cluster orbit).

+With that in mind, I decided that the easiest choice of units for Nbody0 is: kpc, km/s and $\\sim 232533.7 \\times M\_{☉}$:

+- In these units `G=1` by definition
-The easiest choice of units for Nbody0 is: kiloparsec, km/s and $232533.73313343327 \\times M\_{☉}$.
-In these units `G=1` and also we do not need to change the time, velocity and length scale.
+- It is easy to compare results of evolution between Nbody0 and gyrFalcON and reuse the same scripts, as we do not need to change the time, velocity and length scale.
+We only change the mass scale.

 # Checklist